Certified Healthcare Billing

 Table of Contents

 CPT Code 90791 is used for a psychiatric diagnostic evaluation without medical services.
 This is typically the initial assessment performed by a mental health provider when a new patient begins treatment.
+If an established patient medically requires reassessment, in case of long absences or significant changes in their established condition, CPT code 90791 can be used again.

-Unlike therapy session codes, 90791 focuses on evaluating the patient’s mental health status, history, and treatment needs.
+Unlike therapy session codes, CPT code 90791 focuses on evaluating the patient’s mental health status, history, and treatment needs.
 It is an essential part of building a clinical picture and determining the next steps in care.

 What Is CPT Code 90791?

 90791 represents a comprehensive diagnostic interview that may include interviews with family members, a review of medical and psychiatric history, and the use of mental status examination tools.
 It is performed by psychologists, therapists, and clinical social workers.
-If a psychiatrist or other medical professional performs the evaluation with medical services, they would typically use CPT 90792 instead.
+If a psychiatrist or other medical professional performs the evaluation with medical services, they would typically use CPT code 90792 instead.

 The service does not require a specific duration, but sessions often last 60 minutes or more to cover the required components.
+If a diagnostic interview can comprehensively be completed in less than 60 minutes, it is still correct to code for CPT code 90791 for the session.

 When to Use CPT 90791